 This refers specifically to the incorrect use of the prong collar.
-It is reasonable to state that incorrect use of any tool (for example a leash, flat collar or harness) has the potential to cause injury.
+It is reasonable to state that incorrect use of anytool (for example a leash, flat collar or harness) has the potential to cause injury.
 It is also reasonable to state that correct use of the prong collar does not cause injury to the dog.
+Insert personal experience collapsed tracheas, this in turn causes the dog to suffer breathing difficulties.
+Used correctly prong collars are in fact very gentle tools.

-From my personal experience I have never seen an injury caused by the correct use of a prong collar, I have however personally witnessed dog's getting dragged around and choked on flat collars.
+From my professional experience I have never seen an injury caused by the correct use of a prong collar, I have however personally witnessed dog's hung and died from flat collars and leashes.
 Again, this points the finger at education rather than bans.
-Prong collars are often used in place of other alternatives as seeing a dog pull continuously on a flat collar or other devices often results in collapsed tracheas, this in turn causes the dog to suffer breathing difficulties.
-Used correctly prong collars are in fact very gentle tools.
+Prong collars are often used in place of other alternatives as seeing a dog pull continuously on a flat collar or other devices often results in